Updated Tuesday, September 22, 2020.

 COVID-19 and its impact to Oregon prompted a series of fast-paced responses that continue to alter our day-to-day lives.
 On March 20, PCC moved to remote operations for the launch of the 2020 Spring Term, and the college continues to adhere to Governor Kate Brown’s executive orders related to coronavirus to ensure the safety and health of those we serve.

-While Oregon’s Higher Education Coordinating Commission (HECC) and the Oregon Health Authority (OHA) collaborate on protocol enabling higher education to reopen so that it meets the Governor’s criteria and executive order, PCC has decided to remain in remote operations through Summer Term and Fall Term.
-However, Summer and Fall Terms will include exceptions allowing limited in-person instruction.
+While Oregon’s Higher Education Coordinating Commission (HECC) and the Oregon Health Authority (OHA) collaborate on protocol enabling higher education to reopen so that it meets the Governor’s criteria and executive order, PCC has decided to remain in remote operations for Fall 2020 and Winter 2021 terms.
+During these terms, the college will not return to in-person instruction or operations including off-site learning experiences (e.g., Co-op, internships, etc.).
+All PCC student services will continue to be available remotely.

 Please remember to visit this website frequently, for the latest news, and for faculty, staff and students—please check your PCC email regularly for updates.